boazmichaely/jira-sheets-sync/docs/testing-guide.md

 3. Verify:
    - Headers are correct (row 1)
    - Issue data appears (starting row 2)
-   - Custom columns (L+) are preserved
+   - Custom columns (N+) are preserved
    - Field values look correct

-**Expected result:** Your sheet should have Jira data in columns A-K, with your custom prioritization columns in L+ untouched.
+**Expected result:** Your sheet should have Jira data in columns A-M (including PX Impact Score in column E), with your custom prioritization columns in N+ untouched.

 ## Phase 5: Data Validation